INFORMATION FOR NEW ALHN SITE MANAGERS

 GENERAL STATE, COUNTY AND TOWN REQUIREMENTS:

-We have a few requirements for State, County and Town webmasters for their pages.
+We have a few requirements for State, County, TOPIC and Town webmasters for their pages.

-- You must respect copyright law.
+You must respect copyright law.
 If you have any questions regarding copyright, please see U.S. Copyright Office or join the mail list at email@example.com

 MAILING LISTS FOR ALHN WEBMASTERS

-As a state, county or town webmaster affiliated with ALHN, you will want to be on the ALHN mailing list.
-All ALHN webmasters are eligible to join this list but it is only for ALHN volunteers.
+As a state, county, topic or town webmaster affiliated with ALHN, you will want to be on the ALHN-General mailing list.
+All ALHN volunteers are eligible to join this list but it is only for ALHN volunteers.
 This is the list in which we share ideas, information, tech support and whatever else we can do to help out our volunteers.

 To subscribe, email: firstname.lastname@example.org